-I watched from the window as the landlord kicked the family out of the apartment downstairs.
-I saw them with their things on the side of the street.
+The family downstairs was evicted today from their apartment.
+I saw them standing with their things on the side of the street.
 A mother and her two kids – a girl and boy, eight and nine years old.
-I heard her yelling almost every night through the wall and she hit them more than once.
-But that isn’t the reason the landlord kicked them out.
+I heard her yelling almost every night through the wall.
+But this isn’t the reason the landlord kicked them out.
 She couldn’t pay the rent.
-She couldn’t couldn’t work enough hours at the car wash down the street to come up with $950 every month for a one-bedroom apartment.
-She slept on the couch and the two kids shared the bedroom.
+She couldn’t couldn’t work enough hours at the car wash and the bodega down the street to come up with $1050 every month.
+She slept on the couch.
+The kids shared the bedroom.

-My mother told them they could come inside where it was warm and safe and wait until they found someplace else to go, but she said no.
+My mother told them they could come inside where it was warm and safe and wait until they found someplace else to go.
+She said no.

-I tell Gogo, “I keep trying to bring you in here with me, but those vanilla hands keep pulling you back.
+I tell Gogo, “I want to bring you in here with me.
+But those vanilla hands keep pulling you back out.
 They come in through the door when I try to bring you inside.
-I want to bring you in so you can be safe here with me.”
+I want to bring you in so you can be safe inside.”

 Gogo laughs and pushes the hair out of her eyes.
-“Who says I want to go?”
-She asks.
+“But who says I want to go?”

-“That’s so manly of you,” she says.
+“That’s so manly of you,” Gogo says.
 “Who says I need to be protected?
 Who says I need to be safe inside your fortress?”

 “And,” she says, “who says I don’t have one of my own?”